mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 protocol, to be based on TLS {{I-D.thomson-quic-tls}}, will provide the necessary integrity protection to drive the state machine.

-The most promising route to adding a stop signal to QUIC involves expanding the Public Reset facility ({{I-D.hamilton-quic-transport-protocol}} section 8) to expose both reset and normal termination.
+Any number of designs could be chosen to add a stop signal compatible with the definition in {{stop-signaling}} to QUIC.
+One is particularly promising, however.
+We note that the Public Reset facility described in  section 8 of
+{{I-D.hamilton-quic-transport-protocol}} very nearly meets the criteria; it would need to be expanded to expose normal termination as well as abnormal termination, and to provide for endpoint detection of inauthentic termination signals.

 # IANA Considerations